FTL 2026 Programme

 Democracy and “Post-Truth”

-Confirmed Experts: Dr Cosima Gretton and Prof. Quassim Cassam
+Confirmed Experts: Dr Cosima Gretton, Jaya Baloo, & Prof. Quassim Cassam

 Day 2: Justice